CondensedMilk7/countryfetch-deno/README.md

 ### Arguments:

 - `<country_name>` - Find country information by name.
 Country names cannot have whitespaces, use kebab-case or snake_case instead.
+- `capital <capital>` - Find country to which the specified capital belongs.
 - `sync` - Fetches data from API and stores it in `~/.cache/countryfetch/countries.json`.
 This is done automatically, but can be triggered manually.
 - `random` - Get random country information.